Stilmant/ChronoClean/README.md

 ## Features Overview

 ### Sorting & Organization
-- EXIF-based sorting into a chronological folder hierarchy (year/month/day)
+- EXIF-based sorting into a chronological folder hierarchy (year/month) (day optional)
 - Fallback to creation/modification timestamp when EXIF is missing
 - Optionally infer date from directory name if metadata is absent
 - Consistent, predictable tree structure suitable for NAS archives and long-term storage